Our Top 3 Picks

 Dog Food for Cocker Spaniels Buyers Guide

-As cute as they are though, they also require great care and healthy nutrition, just like any other dog.
-For a Cocker Spaniel owner, it is important to remember that it is a breed that will require quite a lot of grooming – either done by you or by a professional groomer – so it is not a dog for people who are not interested in this.
+As cute as they are, they also require great care and healthy nutrition, just like any other dog.
+For a Cocker Spaniel owner, it is important to remember that this is a breed which will require quite a lot of grooming – either done by you or by a professional groomer – so it is not a dog for people who are not interested in this.

-A way to make the grooming process easier is by providing high-quality dog food, as good nutrition also shows on the outside by making the coat shinier and easier to comb through.
-But what does Cocker Spaniels eat, and what is the best dog food for Cocker Spaniels?
-There are a few things to consider, to make sure you make the best decision possible for your four-legged friend.
+One way to make the grooming process easier is by providing high-quality dog food, as good nutrition also shows on the outside by making the coat shinier and easier to comb through.
+But what do Cocker Spaniels like to eat and what is the best dog food for Cocker Spaniels?
+There are a few things to consider to make sure you make the best decision possible for your four-legged friend.

-The Cocker Spaniel is a very happy, active and surprisingly agile dog, and it is important to choose a dog food product that provides them with the energy they need to keep up with you and your family.
-Energy comes from protein, so what you want to find in your kibble or wet food is a good source of this – preferably from quality meat.
-It doesn’t matter if you are looking for the best food for Cocker Spaniel puppy dogs, for adult Cocker Spaniels or for seniors – they all need protein to thrive.
+The average Cocker Spaniel is a very happy, active and surprisingly agile dog, so it is important to choose a dog food product that provides them with the energy they need to keep up with you and your family.
+Energy comes from protein, so what you want to find in your kibble or wet food is a good source of this – preferably from

-Cocker Spaniels are often prone to upset stomachs and certain dietary restrictions, and no dog should have to walk around feeling ill.
-Signs of an upset stomach are loose stools, diarrhea, frequent vomiting, walking with their back arched and more, and it is an issue which can often be resolved with the right dog food.
-Probiotics and prebiotics are great for digestion, and it could help your Cocker Spaniel’s metabolism to start working more effectively.
+Cocker Spaniels are often prone to upset stomachs and certain dietary restrictions and no dog should have to walk around feeling ill.
+Signs of an upset stomach are loose stools, diarrhea, frequent vomiting or walking with their back arched.
+These are all issues which can often be resolved with the right dog food.
+Probiotics and prebiotics are great for digestion and are likely to help your Cocker Spaniel’s metabolism to start working more effectively.

-This is also true for overweight dogs that need help losing a few pounds, so look for dog food with added prebiotics and/or other digestive enzymes.
+This is also true for overweight dogs who need help losing a few pounds, so if this is the case, make sure to look for a dog food with added prebiotics and/or other digestive enzymes.
 If your dog has severe food allergies or frequent stomach issues, you might want to choose a product designed to suit dogs with a sensitive gut.

 Skin & Coat

-It will make it easier to look after the coat as well if you make sure you care for it from the inside and out.
-Ingredients that improve coat quality will generally also be great for your dog’s skin, which is beneficial for dogs with skin allergies.
+If you follow this guidance, it will be easier to look after your Cocker Spaniel’s coat.
+However, this is no full substitute for regular grooming to make sure you care for your dog inside and out.
+Ingredients which improve coat quality will generally also be great for your dog’s skin, which is highly beneficial for dogs with skin allergies.